 Before an interactive analysis of the decision problem, the user should first learn about ranges of changes of efficient objective outcomes.
-The most important information concerns the best attainable values of particular objectives calculated independently.
-These values are practically never attainable jointly, hence the name utopia point is given for the point in the objective space composed of them.
-The point in the objective space composed of the worst efficient values is called nadir point, however its exact calculation is a very difficult computational task - for nonlinear models there is even no constructive method for such calculation.
-A rough estimation of the nadir point can be obtained just by recording the worst values received during calculations of utopia point components.
+The most important information is about the best attainable values of particular objectives calculated independently.
+These values are practically never attainable jointly, hence the name utopia point for the point in objective space composed of them.
+The point in objective space composed of the worst efficient values is called nadir point, however its exact calculation is a very difficult computational task for nonlinear models there is even no constructive method for such calculation.
+A rough estimation of the nadir point can be obtained just by recording the worst values resulting from calculations of utopia point components.